 I’m not sure when it happened, but my hard-partying and heavy drug using habits eventually turned into a full-blown drug addiction.
 Surprise!
 Looking back, it’s extremely obvious what was happening, but believe it or not, at the time I honestly did not believe I had a problem.
 I believed I was dealing with some mental health issues and going through some rough times.
 That’s the delusion of addiction for ya.

-If you’ve read my other blogs, you know what I went through to get sober.
+If you’ve read our other blogs, you know what I went through to get sober.
 It was a long and bumpy road filled with setbacks and relapses, but eventually I managed to put together some serious clean time.
 I ran into several habits that both helped and hurt me along the way.

 It was easy to develop bad habits coming fresh out of an addiction.
 I found myself working out all the time and restricting my diet heavily in order to try and lose weight quickly.
 It didn’t work (once again demonstrating that looking for a short-term solution is never the answer).
 I also picked up regular smoking, which was another difficult one to quit (but I did manage to stop eventually).
 I found myself dating compulsively and in a codependent relationship.
 That one was the closest to making me relapse, but I managed to avoid it.